JuliaEarth/GeoStats.jl/docs/src/quickstart.md

 ### Creating data

-Geospatial data can also be derived from other Julia variables.
-For example, given a Julia array (or image), which is not attached to any particular coordinate system, we can georeference the array using the [`georef`](@ref)
+Geospatial data can be derived from other Julia variables.
+For example, given a Julia array, which is not attached to any coordinate system, we can georeference the array using the [`georef`](@ref) function:
-function:

 ```@example quickstart
 Z = [10sin(i/10) + 2j for i in 1:50, j in 1:50]